keboola/connection-docs/transformations/r/binary.md

 ![Screenshot - Transformation Setup](/transformations/r/binary-transformation.png)

 **Important:** In the transformation, you reference only the file tag, not the actual uploaded file.
-The rules for transforming a tag to a file are following:
+The rules for transforming a tag to a file are as follows:

 - Only a single file will always be present in the R transformation (removes ambiguity).
 - If multiple files with the same tag are present in File uploads, only the latest one will be copied to the R